Bartvds/grunt-mocha-spawn/README.md

 * [grunt-cafe-mocha](https://github.com/jdavis/grunt-cafe-mocha)
 * [grunt-mocha-hack](https://github.com/gregrperkins/grunt-mocha-hack)

-If you use `grunt` from inside your IDE and you have problems with the default `mocha` reporters funky usage of terminal output command then consider my basic [mocha-unfunk-reporter](https://github.com/Bartvds/mocha-unfunk-reporter) alterate that only uses plain console.logs().
+If you use `grunt` from inside your IDE and you have problems with the default `mocha` reporters' funky usage of terminal output commands then consider my basic [mocha-unfunk-reporter](https://github.com/Bartvds/mocha-unfunk-reporter) alterate that only uses plain console.logs().

 ## Getting Started
 This plugin requires Grunt `~0.4.1`